Counselling

 Before becoming a therapist I worked for many years in residential homes with young people.
 I have extensive experience working with clients with ASD and other developmental disabilities, challenging behaviours, ADHD and other neurodiversity needs.

-Libby works in person from Pie HQ on Friday afternoon.
+Libby works in person from Pie on Friday afternoon.

 Michelle